 The COVID-19 pandemic has taken a devastating toll.
 Lives have been lost.
 Countless more people have been sick.
 But there’s hope: Thanks, in part, to the research efforts of Rutgers University, COVID-19 vaccines are making it possible for us to move forward safely and return to many of the things we've been missing.

 Rutgers University is also offering free COVID-19 vaccines to eligible individuals at clinics in Camden, Newark, and Piscataway.
-No insurance card is required.
-To make an appointment at one of our clinics, or to get help scheduling an appointment at a clinic closer to you, call Rutgers’ Vaccine Scheduling Assistance Program at 848-445-3033, Monday-Friday from 9 am - 5 pm:
+No insurance card is required, and walk-ins are now accepted.
+If you prefer to make an appointment or need help scheduling an appointment at the clinic location closest to you, call Rutgers’ Vaccine Scheduling Assistance Program at 848-445-3033, Monday-Friday from 9 am - 5 pm:

 Vaccinations are the best way to move forward safely and return to many of the things we've been missing.
 So join more than half of your fellow New Jerseyans and get vaccinated.